Born from Above

 Part IV — The First Resurrection: The Pattern Completed

-If the Spirit’s work follows a single pattern — hovering, breathing, overshadowing, begetting from above — then where does that pattern reach its final expression?
+If the Spirit’s work follows a single pattern—hovering, breathing, overshadowing, begetting from above—then where does that pattern reach its final expression?
 In the resurrection.

 Dry Bones and the Breath of Life

-Ezekiel 37:5–6 — “Thus says Adonai Yahuah unto these bones: Behold, I will cause breath [ruach] to enter into you, and ye shall live.
-And I will lay sinews upon you, and will bring up flesh upon you, and cover you with skin, and put breath [ruach] in you, and ye shall live.”
+Thus says Adonai Yahuah unto these bones: Behold, I will cause breath [ruach] to enter into you, and ye shall live.
+And I will lay sinews upon you, and will bring up flesh upon you, and cover you with skin, and put breath [ruach] in you, and ye shall live; and ye shall know that I am Yahuah.

-Ezekiel 37:9–10 — “Prophesy unto the wind [ruach]… Come from the four winds [ruchot], O breath [ruach], and breathe upon these slain, that they may live.
-So I prophesied as he commanded me, and the breath [ruach] came into them, and they lived, and stood up upon their feet, an exceeding great army.”
+Then said he unto me, Prophesy unto the wind [ruach], prophesy, son of man, and say to the wind [ruach], Thus saith Adonai Yahuah: Come from the four winds [ruchot], O breath [ruach], and breathe upon these slain, that they may live.
+So I prophesied as he commanded me, and the breath [ruach] came into them, and they lived, and stood up upon their feet, an exceeding great army.

 Look at the language.
-Yahuah takes dead, dry bones — lifeless matter, like dust.
-He covers them with sinews and flesh — He forms them, like He formed Adam.
+Yahuah takes dead, dry bones—lifeless matter, like dust.
+He covers them with sinews and flesh—He forms them, like He formed Adam.
 Then He commands the ruach to enter them, and they stand up alive.
 This is Genesis 2:7 on a national scale.
 The same Creator, the same Spirit, the same breath, the same result: what was dead now lives.

 The First Resurrection in Revelation 20

-Revelation 20:4–6 — “And I saw thrones, and they sat upon them… and they lived and reigned with the Messiah a thousand years.
+And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Yahushua, and for the word of Elohim, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with the Messiah a thousand years.
 But the rest of the dead lived not again until the thousand years were finished.
 This is the first resurrection.
-Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of Elohim and of the Messiah.”
+Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of Elohim and of the Messiah, and shall reign with him a thousand years.

 The One Thread

-Romans 8:11 — “But if the Spirit of him that raised up Yahushua from the dead dwell in you, he that raised up the Messiah from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.”
+But if the Spirit of him that raised up Yahushua from the dead dwell in you, he that raised up the Messiah from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.

 The Spirit who raised Yahushua is the same Spirit who now lives in the believer.
-And the promise is explicit: that same Spirit will quicken — make alive — the believer’s mortal body.
+And the promise is explicit: that same Spirit will quicken—make alive—the believer’s mortal body.
 The creation pattern comes full circle.
-The breath that gave Adam life, the Spirit that overshadowed Mary, the power that raised Yahushua from the grave — it all points to one final act: the resurrection of those who belong to Him.
+The breath that gave Adam life, the Spirit that overshadowed Mary, the power that raised Yahushua from the grave—it all points to one final act: the resurrection of those who belong to Him.

 Conclusion

 Scripture tells one story about how Yahuah gives life, and it uses one method: His Spirit.
 The vocabulary changes from Hebrew to Greek, from Old Testament to New.
-The settings change — a garden, a wilderness tabernacle, a young woman’s womb, a valley of dry bones, a vision of thrones.
+The settings change—a garden, a wilderness tabernacle, a young woman’s womb, a valley of dry bones, a vision of thrones.
 But the pattern never changes.

 The first Adam begins the old creation when the neshamah of Yahuah enters his nostrils.
 The last Adam begins the new creation when the Spirit of Yahuah overshadows Mary.
 Believers enter that new creation when they are born from above by the same Spirit.
-And the first resurrection is the moment when that new creation is fully realized — when those who were born from above are raised in glory, and the second death has no power over them.
+And the first resurrection is the moment when that new creation is fully realized—when those who were born from above are raised in glory, and the second death has no power over them.

+Every act of divine life-giving is one continuous work.
 Creation, conception, new birth, and resurrection are not four separate doctrines.
 They are four movements of the same symphony, played by the same Composer, through the same instrument: His Spirit.

 The breath that made Adam live is the same breath that will raise the righteous dead.
 And the Spirit who began that work in you is faithful to complete it.

-Philippians 1:6 — “Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Yahushua the Messiah.”
+Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Yahushua the Messiah.